LTLA/SingleRBook-old/docs/bulkref.md

 ## colData names(3): label.main label.fine label.ont
 ```

-Technically speaking, each built-in dataset actually has three sets of labels that primarily differ in their resolution.
+Each *[celldex](https://bioconductor.org/packages/3.12/celldex)* dataset actually has three sets of labels that primarily differ in their resolution.
 For the purposes of this demonstration, we will use the "fine" labels in the `label.fine` metadata field,
-which represents the highest resolution of annotation available in ImmGen.
+which represents the highest resolution of annotation available for this dataset.

 ```r